Ambrx Biopharma (NYSE:AMAM) Coverage Initiated at Robert W. Baird

-Robert W. Baird initiated coverage on shares of Ambrx Biopharma (NYSE:AMAM – Get Rating) in a research report report published on Wednesday, MarketBeat.com reports.
-The firm issued an outperform rating and a $16.00 price objective on the stock.
+Robert W. Baird assumed coverage on shares of Ambrx Biopharma (NYSE:AMAM – Get Rating) in a research note published on Wednesday, MarketBeat reports.
+The brokerage issued an outperform rating and a $16.00 price objective on the stock.

 Ambrx Biopharma Company Profile (Get Rating)